thp/urlwatch/README.md

     http://code.google.com/p/pythonfutures/

+It also needs the python-yaml module.
+Install it using:

+    pip install python-yaml

 If you need to use an authenticated SMTP connection, this package also relies on "keyring", it can be installed using: